 DAF General Reference Materials DAF Wikipage The DAF wiki home page which houses all DAF Initiative artifacts and meetings materials DAF Initiative Kickoff This is the slide presentation from the DAF/ONC initiative kickoff from July 16, 2013 DAF Phase 1 (Local) and Phase 2 The document describes the overall DAF project charter, including the challenge (Targeted) Project Charter statement, scope, deliverables and timelines DAF Terminology This wiki page describes the terminology that will be used by the community to discuss DAF standards FHIR Overview This presentation provides a high-level overview of API's, the HL7 FHIR Standard (including FHIR Resources, FHIR implementation guides and profiles), along with values sets, security components, and more.
 (9/17/2015) DAF Use Case Documents DAF Local Access Use Case This document outlines the scope of the Local Data Access Use Case and defines 1(Phase 1) the requirements for intra-organizational data access (published 12/11/2013) DAF Targeted Access Use Case 2 This document outlines the scope of the Targeted Data Access Use Case and (Phase 2) defines the requirements for inter-organizational data access (published 2/5/2014).
-DAE Phase 2 Reference Materials DAE Phase 3 Technical Overview An overview of the PCOR net Abstract Model as well as the Proposed Technical DAT Thase S Technical Overview abilities.
+DAF Phase 3 Reference Materials DAF Phase 3 Technical Overview An overview of the PCORnet Abstract Model as well as the Proposed Technical abilities.
 DAF Phase 3 (DAF for Research) The charter describes the challenge statement, scope, capabilities and of data Project Charter access for Research.
 Phase 3 Pilot Requirements Information on the minimum technical requirements an organization must meet for Phase 3 piloting.
 DAF Phase 3 FAQs These draft slides address the frequently asked questions for data access for research.
 Functional Requirements Functional Requirements identify the capabilities a system in a role must have in order to enable interoperable exchange of the healthcare data of interest.
-They functional behaviors of the application Tabs (C1-C6) contain information about the Functional Requirements needed for each capability.
-(4/6/16) PCORnet Common Data Model The Common Data Model (CDM) is a way of organizing data into a standard (CDM) Specification, Version 3.0 structure.
+They provide a detailed breakdown of the requirements in terms of the intended functional behaviors of the application.
+Tabs (C1-C6) contain information about the Functional Requirements needed for PCOBnot Common Data Madal each capability.
+(4/6/16) The Common Data Model (CDM) is a way of organizing data into a standard PCORnet Common Data Model (CDM) Specification, Version 3.0 structure.
 The approach PCORnet is using to do this mirrors the approaches used and PCORnet Common Data by other large national research consortia, including the HMO Research Network Model v3.0 - parseable and the Mini-Sentinel Network.
-To learn more click here .
-DAF Phase 3 Pilot Deliverables Lincoln Dook Dorts over (100) Kickoff Presentation (2/24/16) Lincoln Peak Partners (LPP) Final Pilot Report-Out Presentation (11/30/16) Patient-centered SCAlable Kickoff Presentation (8/24/16) National Network for • C1 and C2 demo Effectiveness Research Final Pilot Report-Out Presentation (10/19/16) (pSCANNER)
+To learn more click here.
+DAF Phase 3 Pilot Deliverables Kickoff Presentation (2/24/16) Lincoln Peak Partners (LPP) Final Pilot Report-Out Presentation (11/30/16) Patient-centered SCAlable National Network for Kickoff Presentation (8/24/16) C1 and C2 demo Effectiveness Research Final Pilot Report-Out Presentation (10/19/16) (pSCANNER)